yashbhosale2403/Elden-Ring-Bash-Game/README.md

    ./eldenring.sh
    ```

-## 🛠️ Requirements
+## 🛠 Requirements

 - Bash shell (Linux, macOS, or WSL on Windows)

 ## 📌 Notes

-- This is a very basic prototype.
-You can expand it by adding more beasts, health points, weapons, or story elements.
+- The quirky spelling (“approcesh”, “you are died”, “you loose”) adds charm and humor.
+Feel free to refine or keep it for flavor.
-- The spelling of "approcesh" and "you are died" adds a quirky charm—feel free to refine or keep it for flavor.
+- This is a basic prototype.
+You can expand it with health points, inventory, multiple enemies, or story progression.

 ## 📄 License

-This project is open-source and available under the MIT License.
+This project is open-source under the MIT License.

 ---

-Would you like me to add instructions for expanding the game or turning it into a multi-level adventure?
+Would you like help turning this into a multi-level game or adding ASCII art for dramatic flair?